blackboard/anthologydevdocs/docs/blackboard/lti/1.3/lti-subsystems/ags/04-working-with-result.md

 edited: "2024-10-09"
 ---

-This endpoint is mostly used to retrieve the grades from all the students in bulk, useful when the LTI tool requires a sync of the existing information in Blackboard Learn.
+This endpoint is mostly used to retrieve the grades from all the students in bulk, useful when the LTI tool requires a sync of the existing information in Blackboard LMS.
 The endpoint to call is the following and will only receive a `GET` request:

 ```
 https://{learn_domain}/learn/api/v1/lti/courses/{courseId}/lineItems/{lineItemId}/results